tim-kos/waveformjson/README.md

 Installation
 ============

-Waveform depends on `ruby-audio`, which in turn depends on libsndfile.
+Waveformjson depends on `ruby-audio`, which in turn depends on libsndfile.

 Build libsndfile from (http://www.mega-nerd.com/libsndfile/), install it via `apt` (`sudo apt-get install libsndfile1-dev`), `libsndfile` in macports, etc...